scorpido74/azure-docs.nl-nl/articles/blockchain/workbench/use-api.md

 ## <a name="execute-an-action-for-a-contract"></a>Een actie voor een contract uitvoeren

 Een gebruiker kan vervolgens besluiten om actie te ondernemen voor het opgegeven exemplaar van een slim contract.
-In dit geval moet u rekening houden met het scenario waarin een gebruiker de beschrijving en prijs van een Asset wilt wijzigen in de volgende actie:
+In this case, consider the scenario where a user would like to modify the description and price of an asset to the following action:

 * Beschrijving: 'My updated car'
 * Prijs: 54321